Skip to main content

 • Latest on Branch: Configures the project to run the latest version on a specific branch.
 This is useful for environments like development or testing, where ongoing changes need to be reflected in real-time.

-• Build: Points to a specific, committed build version of the project.
-This policy ensures that no unexpected updates are introduced and is typically used for UAT and Production environments.
+• Build: Points to a specific build from the available builds for the project.
+This policy ensures that only the selected build is used, preventing unexpected updates.
+It is typically used for UAT and Production environments.

 Policy hierarchy